jollified/roblox-changelogs/README.md

 ## ❓ why not upload the patch notes here first and have the discord bot publish them?

 honestly?
-i didn’t think of doing it that way at first 😭.
+it's because didn’t think of doing it that way at first 😭.

 but this order **does** have some upsides: